xrdocs/programmability/_blogs/Model-Driven-Telemetry.md

 <p align="justify">A lot has been heard about 'Streaming Telemetry' in recent times, and it is known to be used to manage network devices.
 However, the question arises: Why is it needed when SNMP is already available to monitor and configure network devices?</p>

 <p align="justify">Knowing SNMP, its architecture, basic commands, and how it works is common knowledge.
-However, it's also essential to be aware of certain limitations associated with SNMP, which can act as bottlenecks for network device management.</p>
+However, it's also essential to be aware of certain limitations associated with SNMP, which act as bottlenecks for network device management.</p>

 Here are some of these limitations: